 Since then I have often wondered about the importance of an Oxford comma, compared to actually rolling up your sleeves and being paid to be professionally curious about life.

-After a stint at Cardiff Journalism School, I came to the conclusion that the Oxford comma is important, but not as important as: 1) writing for pleasure and 2) writing to raise up people’s voices who don’t have as much of an equal footing in the mainstream media.
+After a stint at Cardiff Journalism School, I came to the conclusion that the Oxford comma is important, but not as important as: 1) writing for pleasure and 2) writing to democratise all voices, especially people who don’t have as much of an equal footing in the mainstream media.

 Early in my career as a staff journalist at the turn of the millennium, I found myself drawn to the more pleasurable stories such as human interest, the funnies and the occasional animal star turn.